GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Give extra consideration when using videos.
 Videos are some of the most expensive content for a website to display so try not to overuse them.
 Avoid using them at the top of web pages and save them for further down the page.
 This can then allow less expensive content to load quickly to give a better loading experience to users and ensure your LCP is not impacted.

+### A/B tests

+Many businesses perform A/B tests to experiment with changes to their website.
+How these are implemented can have a major impact on LCP.

+Many A/B testing solutions hold back the displaying of our website until the changes in any tests have been applied.
+This avoids showing the original version of the website, but at the cost of delaying the website to the user.
+Other solutions are applied server-side to avoid this delay.

+A/B testing can provide invaluable feedback before launching new changes, but the cost to page performance must be weighed up against any potential benefits they bring.

+The following guidelines can help reduce the performance impact of any A/B testing:

+- Understand how your A/B testing is performed and if it is subject to these delays.
+- Consider server-side A/B testing solutions instead.
+- Limit A/B testing tools to only those pages that are part of the test rather than delaying all pages, when most pages may not be running an A/B test at any particular time.
+- Limit A/B testing to a subset of users to avoid impacting the majority of users.
+- Limit A/B tests to the minimum amount of time necessary to provide conclusive results.
+The longer A/D tests are running, the longer users may be seeing delays in page performance.

 ## Cumulative Layout Shift

-CLS measures the _visual stability_ of a page—how much the page’s content shifts around as content is loaded.
+CLS measures the _visual stability_ of a page—how much the page's content shifts around as content is loaded.
 This can be distracting if a user has started reading a web page and then loses their place as more content, or ads, slot into place.
 It can also result in users clicking on the wrong content if buttons move above.
 Be very careful with dynamic content that loads later and can move some of the initial content.

 <figure>
   <video autoplay controls loop muted